Python

 You can then use the compressed file created to create the action.

-Create actions by packaging with the virtual environment
+Create action by packaging with the virtual environment

 How to create actions by packaging with the virtual environment is explained for each OS environment.